 This tab lets you link media files to the current page.
 How those files are handled depends on your frontend rendering configuration.

 The rest of the properties on this tab are related to Page TSconfig.

 This tab lets you control the visibility of the page based on localization.

 For more information about translation, see Working with Languages

 This tab lets you control the visibility of the page.

 TYPO3 CMS provides a system-wide categorisation tool.
 By default categories can be applied to pages, content elements, and files.

 Categories should be defined in some folder and can then be assigned to pages.
-The content element type "Special Menus” can display - among others - a list of pages from a selected category.
+The content element type "Special Menus", for example, can display a list of pages from a selected category.

 Use this tab for your own editorial notes and internal comments, such as reminders or to-do lists.